Opting out

 If you prefer to opt out of telemetry, you can do this in two ways.Python

-on the interpreter
+Setdisable_telemetry to true on the interpreter object:

 Terminal

-Use the--disable_telemetry
+Use the--disable_telemetry flag:

 Profile

-.
+Setdisable_telemetry to true.
 This will persist to future terminal sessions:

 Environment Variables

-in your shell or server environment.
+SetDISABLE_TELEMETRY to true in your shell or server environment.

 What do you track?